kaiquegarcia/gojob/README.md

 ## Roadmap

 - Better resource management;
-- Create `context.go` file to expose a function `WorkerNumberFromCtx(ctx context.Context) int` as a helper to extract the valeu from the context;
+- Create `context.go` file to expose a function `WorkerNumberFromCtx(ctx context.Context) int` as a helper to extract the value from the context;
 - Migrate context logic to `context.go` file in a function `prepareWorkerCtx(workerNumber int)`;
 - Create helper function `WithCtxValue` to do the hard work instead of calling `WithContextMiddleware`;
 - Add more use cases;
-- Prepare a FAQ (if its possible).
+- Prepare a FAQ (if it's possible).

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)